mahabhu/CSE471_assignment/blog.md

 ## Introduction

+In this blog we break down the paper [Paths to Equilibrium in Games](https://openreview.net/forum?id=LxxIiInmuF) presented at NeurIPS 2024.
 The paper deals with paths to equilibrium in finite normal-form games, a central topic in game-theory.
 In a finite normal-form game, the players interact with each other and update their strategies to maximise their rewards.
 The rewards of the players are determined by the combination of chosen strategies.
 Eventually, the game reaches